-Road user costs are based on the fact that with no interchange at CTH A, traffic from the north needs to travel extra distance to get to USH 41 to travel south on USH 41 toward Oshkosh and Milwaukee.
+Road user costs are based on the fact that with no interchange at CTH A, traffic from the north needs to travel extra distance to reach USH 41 and travel southbound toward Oshkosh and Milwaukee.

-In the year 2020, the north to west (south via USH 41) at STH 47 interchange for the no interchange alternate is 5,000 vehicles and 2,400 vehicles for the partial interchange alternative

-(See Exhibits C-1 & C-2).
-This means that 2,600 vehicles avoided the indirection of STH 47 due to westbound on ramp at CTH A. This also applies to the west to north movement.
+In the year 2020, traffic from the north to the west (south via USH 41) at STH 47 interchange for the no interchange alternate is 5,000 vehicles and 2,400 vehicles for the partial interchange alternative (See Exhibits C-1 & C-2).
+This means that 2,600 vehicles avoided the indirection of STH 47 and used the westbound on-ramp at CTH A. This also applies from the west to north movement.
+The road user costs associated with the indirection is \$7,000,000 over a 20 year period.
+The reduction in the overall length of travel would also eliminate 50 accidents over the same 20 years and the costs associated with the accidents.

-Exhibits C-1 and C-2 also shown that the southbound movement on CTH A in year 2020 at STH 41 is 8,500 vehicles for the no interchange alternate and 5,500 vehicles for the partial interchange alternate.
+Exhibits C-1 and C-2 also shown that the southbound traffic volume on CTH A in year 2020 south of STH 41 is 8,500 vehicles for the no interchange alternate and 5,500 vehicles for the partial interchange alternate.
 This means that a total of 3,000 vehicles are avoiding the inconvenience and indirection of getting to southbound USH 41 via CTH A and CTH OO.
 This also applies to the northbound movement.
-The reduction in north to west traffic at STH 47 plus the reduction in north to south direction at CTH A (namely 5600 vehicles) should equal the north to west movement for the interchange alternates at CTH A. This movement as can be seen on exhibits C-2 and C-3 is 5,500 vehicles which is close to the 5,600 vehicles used in computing the road user costs.
+The reduction in traffic from the north to the west at STH 47 plus the reduction in traffic from the north to the south at CTH A (namely 5600 vehicles) should equal the movement from the north to the west for the interchange alternates at CTH A. This movement, as shown on exhibits C-2 and C-3, is 5,500 vehicles which is close to the 5,600 vehicles used in computing the road user costs.
+The road user costs of this indirection and inconvenience is \$2,500,000 over a 20 year period.
+By putting the traffic on a safer facility, 20 accidents and the associated costs would be eliminated.

-The cost of not providing the west ramps at CTH A is \$9,500,000 in road user costs.
+The total cost of not providing the west ramps at CTH A is \$9,500,000 in road user costs.
 The parameters and assumptions used to compute the road user costs are contained in Appendix B.